grahampugh/munki-catalog-admin/README.md

 To Do
 ----

-Munki-Catalog-Admin is still a work in progress, so shouldn't be used in production.
+Munki-Do is still a work in progress, so shouldn't be used in production.
-*Note that package deletion is not yet functional.* and there are security aspects to consider.

-Much documentation to do.
+There is much documentation to do, and security of each function is not yet granularised.